Part of the Dealing With Pornography and Internet Addiction Series

 "As a love affair begins to deteriorate, the vulnerable partner is inclined to panic.
 Characteristic responses include grieving, lashing out, begging, pleading, grabbing and holding; or the reaction may be just the opposite, involving appeasement and passivity."
 Dr. Dobson says such reactions are understandable but are not often successful in restoring the relationship.
 "In fact," he says, "such reactions are usually counterproductive, destroying the relationship the threatened person is trying so desperately to preserve."James C. Dobson, Love Must be Tough: Straight Talk (Nashville, Tenn.: Word, 1999), p.
 30.

 So what do you do?
 You start with prayer and follow with a day-to-day commitment to love your spouse the way God loves you.
-The purpose of this article is to give you some general direction, to answer some of the questions that are likely to be going through your mind and to direct you to resources that can help you understand and address the struggle your marriage is facing.
+The purpose of this series of articles is to give you some general direction, to answer some of the questions that are likely to be going through your mind and to direct you to resources that can help you understand and address the struggle your marriage is facing.